Klipper3d/klipper/docs/Config_Reference.md

 #   Default is 100000.
 On some MCUs changing this value has no effect.
 #htu21d_hold_master:
 #   If the sensor can hold the I2C buf while reading.
 If True no other
-#   bus comunication can be performed while reading is in progress.
+#   bus communication can be performed while reading is in progress.
 #   Default is False.
 #htu21d_resolution:
 #   The resolution of temperature and humidity reading.